-I was first introduced to Sabrina through the 1990s television show, Sabrina the Teenage Witch.
+I was first introduced to Sabrina through the 1990s television show Sabrina the Teenage Witch.
 The show was delightful as we saw Sabrina surmount many of the challenges of being a witch and a teenager.
-When the Netflix version of The Chilling Adventures of Sabrina in 2018 began, I was pleasantly surprised that this blast from my past was coming back but with a darker tone.
+When the Netflix version of The Chilling Adventures of Sabrina began in 2018, I was pleasantly surprised that this blast from my past was coming back but with a darker tone.
 Little did I realize that my beloved childhood television show was but one version of Sabrina!

-I recently had the opportunity to read the newest version of Sabrina the Teenage Witch (trade to be released in bookstores 12/10), written by the amazing Kelly Thompson.
+I recently had the opportunity to read the newest version of Sabrina the Teenage Witch (trade to be released in bookstores 12/10), written by the amazing Kelly Thompson with art by Veronica and Andy Fish.
 In her introduction she wrote, “Ever since those classic Sabrina days there have been so many incarnations of Sabrina.
 She’s a character that—so long as you capture her essence—you can place her into almost any story and she blossoms.”

 I had the opportunity to talk to Kelly Thompson about her version of Sabrina.
 In an email interview I asked Thompson about her introduction and how she sees her version of Sabrina as different and similar to the other versions of Sabrina,